Part II. Entry

 3. Conversion, formation, or dissolution of a corporation, a limited liability company, an association, or any other business entity recognized under the laws of the Commonwealth of Virginia.

-D. Any change in the officers of a corporation, managers of a limited liability company, or officers or directors of an association shall be reported to the board in writing within 30 days of the change.
+D. Any change in the officers of a corporation, managers of a limited liability company, or officers or directors of an association must be reported to the board in writing within 30 days of the change.

 E. Any firm that wants to operate a body-piercing or ear-piercing salon in a temporary location must have a body-piercing salon or ear-piercing license, as applicable, issued by the board.